 The USM Vice Chancellor for Advancement should be notified of possible facility or program naming discussions as early in the process as possible.
 All requests shall be approved by, and submitted through, the president of the requesting institution.
-A naming that involves a regional center shall be submitted via the executive director of the regional center in consultation with the president of the administrative (coordinating) institution, and the USM vice chancellor for administration and finance and the senior vice chancellor for academic and student affairs (on behalf of the chancellor), by with administrative responsibility over the center Cases Naming requests involving multiple institutions should be submitted ; jointly by the appropriate presidents. - Ior, in the case of a naming at the USM level, the request should be submitted by the chair of the Board of Regents.
+A naming that involves a regional center shall be submitted via the executive director of the regional center in consultation with the president of the administrative (coordinating) institution, and the USM vice chancellor for administration and finance and the senior vice chancellor for academic and student affairs (on behalf of the chancellor).
+Naming requests involving multiple institutions should be submitted jointly by the appropriate presidents.
+In the case of a naming at the USM level, the request should be submitted by the chair of the Board of Regents.